Sustainability of the Spiritual core of Mustard Seed Communities

-Mustard Seed Communities is in the process of establishing a Canonical body, Missionarii Grani Sinatis (Mustard Seed Missionaries)—a “Society of Apostolic Life" - to guide and sustain the spirituality of the organization going into the future.
+MSC is establishing a Canonical body called Missionarii Grani Sinatis (Mustard Seed Missionaries)—a “Society of Apostolic Life”—to guide and promote the spirituality of the organization.

-We have reached an exciting turning point.
-The third priest for Mustard Seed, Transitional Deacon Philip Omondi, will be ordained in September.
-He is the first priest to join Mustard Seed since Father Garvin’s ordination in 2011.
 Fr.
-Philip will oversee the spiritual welfare of the children and staff at MSC throughout Africa.
+Philip is from Kenya and was ordained at the Cathedral of the Most Holy Trinity in Jamaica on September 7, 2018.
+Father Philip is the third priest to join Mustard Seed and the first since Father Garvin’s ordination in 2011.
+Fr.
+Philip oversees the spiritual welfare of the children and staff at MSC throughout Africa.

 The spiritual core of Mustard Seed Communities is vital to the development and survival of the organization and could not be sustained and developed without your support.